 Mangan has been a journalist for more than 20 years, and after joining CNBC he spent almost five years covering health care, with a focus on the Affordable Care Act, as Obamacare is formally known.
 Before that, he did a stint of more than a dozen years working at The New York Post, where he routinely covered major stories, including the 9/11 terror attacks, the Bernard Madoff Ponzi scheme, the 2008 financial meltdown and a slew of juicy Gotham scandals du jour, among them the personal tribulations of Yankee slugger Alex Rodriguez.

-Prior to that, Mangan began his career in his native Connecticut, writing obituaries for The Hour of Norwalk, before moving on to cover business, government and the court systems at The Hour, the Fairfield County Business Journal and The Advocate of Stamford.
+Prior to that, Mangan began his career in Connecticut, writing obituaries for The Hour of Norwalk, before moving on to cover business, government and the court systems at The Hour, the Fairfield County Business Journal and The Advocate of Stamford.

 Ross last year held shares in firms co-owned by China's government, according to a Forbes report earlier in the week.

 Strzok's anti-Trump texts have fueled claims by Trump supporters that an ongoing investigation into the 2016 presidential election by special counsel Robert Mueller is fatally tainted.

 Cohen is under investigation for his business dealings as well as a hush-money payment made to porn star Stormy Daniels shortly before the 2016 presidential election.

 Parscale also said a recent report by the Justice Department's internal watchdog provides grounds for Trump to end Mueller's investigation.

 The complaint accuses Sessions of child abuse, racial discrimination and disseminating doctrines contrary to the Methodist church's standards.